Restaurant in Tokyo, Japan

 How It Compares

-Comparing Sushikawa to Harutaka is almost a category error , Harutaka is a ¥¥¥¥ counter where the price reflects not just the fish but the full omakase architecture.
+Comparing Sushikawa to Harutaka is almost a category error, Harutaka is a ¥¥¥¥ counter where the price reflects not just the fish but the full omakase architecture.
 If you want the formal seated progression with seasonal kaiseki-influenced pacing, Harutaka is the right choice and worth the premium.
 Sushikawa is the right choice if you want to eat excellent nigiri without booking weeks ahead or paying for a format you don't need.
 These are two different decisions, not two different points on the same scale.

-The ¥¥¥¥ comparisons in Tokyo's broader dining scene , L'Effervescence, RyuGin, HOMMAGE, and Crony , operate at a completely different price tier and in different genres.
+The ¥¥¥¥ comparisons in Tokyo's broader dining scene, L'Effervescence, RyuGin, HOMMAGE, and Crony, operate at a completely different price tier and in different genres.
 They're not competitive with Sushikawa in any practical sense.
 What Sushikawa competes against is the mid-tier sushi counter that charges ¥¥¥ for a set menu that buries the craft in ceremony.
 Against that category, Sushikawa's Bib Gourmand and its piece-by-piece freedom make a strong case.

 For Tokyo sushi at other price points and formats, Sukiyabashi Jiro Roppongiten and Sushi Kanesaka represent the high-end counter experience.
-Edomae Sushi Hanabusa sits closer to Sushikawa's Edomae tradition, and Hiroo Ishizaka offers another reference point in the city's mid-tier sushi range.
-If you're planning broader, our full Tokyo restaurants guide covers the range, and our Tokyo hotels guide, bars guide, and experiences guide are worth consulting alongside it.
+Edomae Sushi Hanabusa sits closer to Sushikawa's Edomae tradition, Hiroo Ishizaka offers another reference point in the city's mid-tier sushi range.
+If you're planning broader, our full Tokyo restaurants guide covers the range, our Tokyo hotels guide, bars guide, and experiences guide are worth consulting alongside it.

 Beyond Sushikawa: More Pearl Picks in the Region